ot87/schemas/README.md

-This project is a simple (at least for now) app to create lists of medications (or anything else) to use built with help of React, Redux and React Final Forms.
+This project is a simple (at least for now) app to create lists of medications (or anything else) to use built with React, Redux and React Final Forms.
+Tests are written with Jest and React Testing Library.

 Its draft name is Schemas.